 Problem: Poor phone call/speaker quality

+This is one of the most widely reported iPhone 7 problems.
 There are multiple threads on the Apple discussion forums full of iPhone 7 owners who have reported this particular problem.
 People have said that incoming audio sounds distant, or it’s too low to hear.
 Enough people have even made complaints about this that Apple has since updated a support page in an attempt to help people with sound issues.